rajrupdasofficial/rajrupdasofficial/README.md

 - ✨ Linus Torvalds sir is my inspiration.
 - 💞️ I’m looking to collaborate on Software and Web development field as well as Machine Learning field
 - 📫 you can contact me on rajrupdasid@keemail.me
-- :) I am currently working in IICS as a Python programmer and System Engineer.
 - :) Please contribute to Linux and Open Source softwares and Projetcs.
 - :) Find me on Mastodon - https://fosstodon.org/@rajrupdasid